BellaCheng28/snake-game/README.md

        - else no collision,snake keeps going and wait for player input to change direction

-  4) Use function and others methods to wirte basic scaffolding
+  4) Use function and others methods to wirte game
    - Function grow snake:add new snakePart to snake at the front
    - Function change direction:press up key,the snake goes up;press down key,the
      snake goes down;press left,the snake goes right.